PVH (NYSE:PVH) Posts Earnings Results, Beats Expectations By $0.21 EPS

-PVH (NYSE:PVH – Get Free Report) issued its quarterly earnings results on Tuesday.
-The textile maker reported $3.72 earnings per share for the quarter, topping analysts’ consensus estimates of $3.51 by $0.21, Briefing.com reports.
-PVH had a net margin of 7.20% and a return on equity of 12.96%.
-The company had revenue of $2.49 billion during the quarter, compared to the consensus estimate of $2.42 billion.
-During the same quarter in the prior year, the firm posted $2.38 EPS.
-The firm’s quarterly revenue was up .0% on a year-over-year basis.
+PVH (NYSE:PVH – Get Free Report) released its quarterly earnings results on Tuesday.
+The textile maker reported $3.72 EPS for the quarter, topping the consensus estimate of $3.51 by $0.21, Briefing.com reports.
+PVH had a return on equity of 12.96% and a net margin of 7.20%.
+The business had revenue of $2.49 billion during the quarter, compared to analyst estimates of $2.42 billion.
+During the same period last year, the business posted $2.38 earnings per share.
+The company’s quarterly revenue was up .0% on a year-over-year basis.

 PVH Announces Dividend

-The company also recently announced a quarterly dividend, which was paid on Wednesday, March 27th.
-Shareholders of record on Wednesday, March 6th were given a dividend of $0.0375 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 27th.
+Stockholders of record on Wednesday, March 6th were given a dividend of $0.0375 per share.
+This represents a $0.15 annualized dividend and a dividend yield of 0.14%.
 The ex-dividend date of this dividend was Tuesday, March 5th.
-This represents a $0.15 annualized dividend and a dividend yield of 0.14%.
-PVH’s dividend payout ratio is currently 1.38%.
+PVH’s dividend payout ratio is 1.38%.

 PVH Corp. operates as an apparel company in the United States and internationally.
 The company operates through six segments: Tommy Hilfiger North America, Tommy Hilfiger International, Calvin Klein North America, Calvin Klein International, Heritage Brands Wholesale, and Heritage Brands Retail.
 It designs, markets, and retails men's, women's, and children's apparel and accessories, include branded dress shirts, neckwear, sportswear, jeans wear, performance apparel, intimate apparel, underwear, swimwear, swim-related products, handbags, accessories, footwear, outerwear, home furnishings, luggage products, sleepwear, loungewear, hats, scarves, gloves, socks, watches and jewelry, eyeglasses and non-ophthalmic sunglasses, fragrance, home bed and bath furnishings, small leather goods, and other products.